Qubo: Launch of standalone network and expanded carriage agreements

+Variant of Qubo's logo with the word "channel" beneath.
+Used for the 24-hour standalone network launched on January 8, 2007.

 In December 2006, a Spanish-language version of the Qubo website was launched.
-The 24-hour standalone Qubo Channel launched on Ion Media Networks' terrestrial stations on January 8, 2007 (ahead of its parent network's rebrand to Ion Television three weeks later on January 29), replacing Ion's timeshift channel.
+The 24-hour standalone Qubo Channel launched on the DT2 subchannel of Ion Media Networks' terrestrial stations on January 8, 2007 (three weeks ahead of its parent network's rebrand to Ion Television on January 29), replacing Ion's timeshift channel.
 The network initially included a schedule of children's programming in rolling four-hour blocks; Ion intended to attempt carriage of the channel on pay TV providers.
 In May of that year, NBCUniversal sold its minority stake in Ion Media Networks to Citadel LLC.
 On December 3, 2007, Qubo expanded its programming offerings to include shows from other producers, as well as some programs that were already airing on each of the Qubo blocks.
 In addition, the rolling schedule was expanded to a six-hour block, which repeated four times per day.
+By 2010, the channel adopted a more traditional schedule featuring a larger array of programs.

 In January 2008, Ion Media Networks and Comcast reached an agreement to continue carrying Ion's digital terrestrial channels, including Qubo and Ion Life.
 In August 2008, Qubo introduced guidelines for advertisers in an effort to help fight childhood obesity, committing to only accept advertisements for products which meet nutritional guidelines determined by the network in partnership with childhood obesity expert Goutham Rao.
 Qubo also began to air a series of public service announcements featuring characters from its programs in association with the Ad Council, the United States Olympic Committee and the Department of Health and Human Services, advocating exercise and healthy living.

 In May 2009, Ion Media Networks filed an inquiry with the Federal Communications Commission to attempt must-carry subscription television carriage to expand Qubo's distribution to other providers.
-Later in May 2010, Ion signed carriage agreements with Advanced Cable Communications and Blue Ridge Communications, as well as deal with Comcast's Colorado Springs system to add Qubo on the providers' digital tiers.
+Later in May 2010, Ion signed carriage agreements with Advanced Cable Communications and Blue Ridge Communications, as well as a deal with Comcast's Colorado Springs system to add Qubo on the providers' digital tiers.